El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 So then she has the incident after looking very poorly.

-I I just did not look well at all at the 9-11 ceremony.
+She just did not look well at all at the 9-11 ceremony.

-And then the seizure, whatever it is, happens going into the van, and an hour and a half later she emerges from Chelsea's apartment looking entirely, entirely different.
+And then the seizure, whatever it is, happens going into the van, and an hour and a half later, she emerges from Chelsea's apartment looking entirely, entirely different.

-This is this is the moment that it occurred.
+This is the moment that it occurred.

 It's a beautiful day in New York.